craftcms/docs/docs/.artifacts/cms/5.x/addresses.md

 #### `countryCode`

-Narrows the query results based on the country the assets belong to.
+Narrows the query results based on the country the addresses belong to.

 Possible values include: